bytalitha/portfolioTalitha/README.md

 ## License

 This project is licensed under CC BY-NC 4.0.
 This license determines the terms under which you may use, copy, modify, and distribute the software.
 It's important to note that this license makes the work available for inspiration but does not permit direct reproduction, modification, or commercial use.

+## Recommendations

+- Develop the internship portfolio using a framework.
+- Incorporate animation effects into the internship portfolio.
+- Include a function for translation to English.
+- Add a phone number in a way that is not retrievable from the source code.
+- Integrate a contact form.